anoopsarkar/nlp-class/hw1.md

 \end{eqnarray}$$</p>

-where $$L = min(maxlen, j)$$ in order to avoid considering segmentations of very long words which are going to be very unlikely. $$segment(\emptyset)$$ is the segmentation of input of length zero, which is a segmentation of length zero with probability $$1.0$.
+where $$L = min(maxlen, j)$$ in order to avoid considering segmentations of very long words which are going to be very unlikely.
+$$segment(\emptyset)$$ is the base case of the recursion: an input of length zero, which results in a segmentation of length zero with probability $$1.0$.

 One can [memoize](http://en.wikipedia.org/wiki/Memoization) $$segment$$ in order to avoid the slow exploration of the exponentially many segmentations.